Skip to content

 Category Examples

-C++ libraries Eigen, PCL, OMPL, FCL, Bullet, OSQP, console_bridge
+Transitive C++ libraries Eigen, PCL, OMPL, FCL, Bullet, OSQP, console_bridge

 Python packages numpy, scipy, nanobind, pytest, loguru

-Build tools cmake, ninja, colcon, vcstool
+Build tools cmake, ninja, pkg-config

-Platform-specific llvm-openmp (macOS), compilers
+Platform-specific llvm-openmp (macOS), patchelf (Linux)

 Why This Matters for C++ Bindings